-Shares of common stock represented by proxies received will be voted: (1) unless authority is withheld, for the election of the nominees listed on page 4 as directors; (2) unless otherwise specified, for approval of the appointment of Ernst & Young LLP as the Company's independent public accountants for the ensuing year; (3) unless otherwise specified, for the approval of the proposal to reincorporate the Company in the State of Delaware; and (4) unless otherwise specified, against the shareholder proposal to amend the Company's Bylaws to restore cumulative voting.
+Shares of common stock represented by proxies received will be voted: (1) unless authority is withheld, for the election of the nominees listed on page 4 as directors; (2) unless otherwise specified, for approval of the appointment of Ernst & Young LLP as the Company's independent public accountants for the ensuing year; (3) unless otherwise specified, for the approval of the proposal to reincorporate the Company in the State of Delaware; and (4) unless otherwise specified, against the shareholder proposal to amend the Company's Bylaws to restore cumulative voting[; and (5) unless otherwise specified, against the shareholder proposal limiting indemnification of directors].
+(Note: bracketed material will be deleted if Proposal Five is excluded under Rule 14a-8.)
 Management knows of no other matters to be brought before the meeting.
 In the event that one or more of the nominees listed on page 4 should become unavailable to serve as a director for any reason, the proxy holders will vote the shares for such other person, if any, as shall be designated by the Board of Directors.

 Under the CGCL and the Company's Bylaws, the nominees receiving the highest number of votes will be elected as directors of the Company (Proposal One).
-The approval of the appointment of the independent public accountants (Proposal Two) requires the affirmative vote of a majority of the shares represented and voting at the meeting in person or by proxy which shares must also constitute at least a majority of the required quorum.
+The approval of the appointment of the independent public accountants (Proposal Two) [and the shareholder proposal limiting indemnification of directors (Proposal Five) each] requires the affirmative vote of a majority of the shares represented and voting at the meeting in person or by proxy which shares must also constitute at least a majority of the required quorum.
+(Note: bracketed material will be deleted if Proposal Five is excluded under Rule 14a-8.)
 Adoption of the proposal to reincorporate in the State of Delaware (Proposal Three) requires the affirmative vote of a majority of the outstanding shares.
 The shareholder proposal to amend the Company's Bylaws to restore cumulative voting (Proposal Four) requires the affirmative vote of a majority of the outstanding shares for adoption.
 A quorum consisting of a majority of the outstanding shares of common stock must be present at the meeting in person or by proxy to transact business.
 Votes will be counted by those persons appointed to act as inspectors of the election.
 Abstentions and broker non-votes will not be counted as voted either "for" or "against" any matter but will be counted in determining whether a quorum exists.

-The proxy holders will have discretionary authority to vote proxies (1) on any matter of which the Company did not have notice on or before October 18, 2003, (2) on a proposal to limit indemnification of Company directors omitted from this Proxy Statement under Rule 14a-8 and which may be brought before the meeting and (3) on matters incident to the conduct of the Annual Meeting.
+The proxy holders will have discretionary authority to vote proxies (1) on any matter of which the Company did not have notice on or before October 18, 2003, [(2) a proposal to limit indemnification of Company directors omitted from this Proxy Statement under Rule 14a-8 and which may be brought before the meeting] and (3) matters incident to the conduct of the Annual Meeting.
+(Note: bracketed material will be included only if Proposal Five is excluded under Rule 14A-8.)